|Nutrition Facts (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-Buddha bowls are traditionally vegetarian grain bowls loaded with bright colored vegetables, something crunchy, a protein, and a delicious sauce.
-This Buddha bowl meets all of those tasty criteria and then some.
+Grain bowls are traditionally unstructured dishes that combine whole grains, bright-colored vegetables, something crunchy, a protein, and a delicious sauce.
+This grain bowl meets all of those tasty criteria and then some.
 We created a peanut and tahini dressing for drizzling over crispy tofu, quinoa, carrots, cucumbers, shredded cabbage, and crushed peanuts.

 12 ounces cubed extra-firm tofu